yoavram/lmfit-py/doc/installation.rst

 The lmfit package requires Python, Numpy, and Scipy.
 Extensive testing on version compatibility has not yet been done.
-Initial tests work with Python 3.2, but no testing with Python 3 has yet been done.
+Initial tests work with Python 3.2.
 No testing has been done with 64-bit architectures, but as this package is pure Python, no significant troubles are expected.

 Downloads